How to teach kids about the diverse winter holidays

 So how do you go about exposing your children to other beliefs and holidays?
 "The best way for kids to understand and learn anything is for them to participate using a hands-on approach," says Silver.

-Parenting expert, father and founder of DaddyScrubs, Robert Nickell, agrees that an engaging, interactive method is best when teaching children new concepts.
-He suggests meeting with someone who knows and celebrates the holiday, learning the true meaning behind each holiday and doing a craft with your children to help explore the holiday even further.
+Parenting expert and father Robert Nickell agrees that an engaging, interactive method is best when teaching children new concepts.
+He suggests meeting with someone who knows and celebrates the holiday, learning the true meaning behind each holiday and doing a holiday craft with your children to help explore the important day even further.

 Here are seven December holidays and ways to introduce them to your kids in a manner that will be both fun and enlightening for you both.

 For something hands-on that the children can make, he recommends re-creating the scene of the birth of Jesus.
 "Create a manger and talk about Jesus' selfless act of becoming human."
-Teach your children Christmas songs that talk about the birth of Jesus, such as "Silent Night" and "Joy to the World," or take your children Christmas caroling with their friends.
+Introduce your children to Christmas songs that tell the story about the birth of Jesus, such as "Silent Night" and "Joy to the World" — or take your children Christmas caroling with their friends.